-Day three I began at another "must see" location, the Temple of Heaven.
+Day three I began at another must-see: the Temple of Heaven.

 It's a complex of religious structures and an extensive park, with a history dating to 1420.

-The unique shape of the temple, rich decorative details and nice weather contributed that, this was the most appealing ancient structure I've seen in China.
+The temple's unique shape, rich decorative details, and pleasant weather contributed that this was the most enjoyable ancient structure I've seen in China.
 Such a great piece, really.

-The main reason of my visit was the Wangjing SOHO, an office/retail space by the Zaha Hadid Architects.
+The main goal of my visit was the Wangjing SOHO, an office/retail space by the Zaha Hadid Architects.
 What a beauty:

-As a curious person, I didn't end my visit without trying to see the interiors.
-And luckily enough, not only I saw the offices, I also got a chance to get on the edge of the windowsill, which had a neat view on the surroundings.
+As a curious person, I checked if I could visit the interiors.
+And luckily enough, not only I saw the offices, I was also allowed on the edge of the windowsill, where I enjoyed an appealing view of the surroundings.
 Happiness, right there.

-Following stop was a nearby placed 798 Art District, the former site of the North China Wireless Joint Equipment Factory, nowadays a maze of galleries, art studios, and fancy stores.
+The following destination was the nearby-placed 798 Art District, the former site of the North China Wireless Joint Equipment Factory, nowadays a maze of galleries, art studios, and fancy stores.

 As I love such conversions, walking through and experiencing the purely industrial environment pulsing with new life was truly exciting.

-The excitement lasted as I moved towards Beijing's central business district...
+The excitement lasted as I moved toward Beijing's central business district...

-..where I wanted to see the CCTV Headquarters, the second largest office building in the world, warped in rather appealing shape.
+..where I wanted to see the CCTV Headquarters, the second-largest office building in the world, warped in a rather interesting shape.